Publisher: Tor Books

 I love sci-fi and fantasy books and when it veers away from video games I tend to be extremely picky.
 I love the weird ones and The Dragons of Babel by Michael Swanwick is probably one of the weirdest books I have ever read.

 The story revolves around a boy named Will le Fey who lives in a quiet little village with his aunt.
-He observes a battle of a dragon (dragons in this story are mechanical and are piloted by people) and one crashes into his village.
+He observes a battle with a dragon (dragons in this story are mechanical and are piloted by people) and one crashes into his village.
 The dragon crawls to the town square and declares himself ruler and makes all the townsfolk do his bidding.
 While this fiasco goes on for several chapters you follow Will’s life as he becomes a ruler of an underground gang, and becomes a trickster in the great city of Babel.

 The book has strange mythology and culture but ties current culture into it as well.
 You’ll see words like BlackBerry, Kawaski, Vespa, and real-life names pop up here and there.
 It feels a bit out of place and not at the same time.
 The book is full of witty humor, and strange sexual tension with the main character.
 The book has sexy vixens as well, so it appeals to everyone.
 The book is just so strange yet so invigorating that you can’t put the thing down.